jamesnvc/occasionallycogent/about.md

 I usually go by jamesnvc on the internet.

-I'm the co-founder of a software company called Bloom Ventures (formerly Lean Pixel).
+I'm the co-founder of a software company that is working on a number of different things -- some that are public at the moment are [Braid chat][braid] and [Rookie][getrookie].

 I live in Toronto, Canada and have lived here my whole life (except a brief internship in California).